Date

 We start by exploring the impact of such a technology on the sectors in which it could be applied, as part of a global design approach.
 By connecting Synthara's different scales of innovation, we develop a narrative that links microscopic innovation - at the chip scale - and its macroscopic impact across industries.

-To achieve this, we start by working on a modular representation of the ComputeRAM™ technology developed by Synthara.
+To achieve this, we work on a modular representation of the ComputeRAM™ technology developed by Synthara.
 Using animations to illustrate how it works, we show the computational process at work to demonstrate how it differs from current technologies.
+We transform their in-memory computing into a distinctive lighting element that captures the scalability of the technology, from microscopic chip-level processes to large-scale industrial applications.
+This design component acts as a visual signature for potential products powered by Synthara’s technology.

 This work is embodied in a website that articulates the technological, commercial and usability arguments through a didactic narrative.